JRegimbal/hat-box/_docs/faq.md

 While Haptipedia exclusively focuses on grounded force-feedback haptic devices, {{site.title}} is concerned with tools to create haptic effects and media.
 {{ site.title }} primarily focuses on the vibrotactile submodality, although tools supporting other submodalities are also included.
 This is often done when tools support multiple submodalities or are influenced by tools targeting a non-vibrotactile submodality.

+## How should I reference HAT Box in my work?

+Please use the following citation for HAT Box:

+> Juliette Regimbal, Cyan Kuo, and Jeremy R Cooperstock.
+2026.
+Understanding Haptic Authoring Tools through a Taxonomy and Descriptive Analysis.
+In *Proceedings of the 2026 CHI Conference on Human Factors in Computing Systems (CHI ’26), April 13–17, 2026, Barcelona, Spain*.
+ACM, New York, NY, USA, 17 pages. [https://doi.org/10.1145/3772318.3790575](https://doi.org/10.1145/3772318.3790575)

 ## I noticed something that's missing/incorrect!
 What should I do?

 Mistakes happen!
 If you see something that is wrong or can think of a way to improve HAT Box, please check out our